OctopusDeploy/docs/docs/projects/export-import/index.md

 ### Tenants

-All [tenants](/docs/deployment-patterns/multi-tenant-deployments/index.md) connected to the project will be included in the export.
+All [tenants](/docs/deployments/patterns/multi-tenant-deployments/index.md) connected to the project will be included in the export.

 On import, for any tenants which already exist on the destination the project/environment connections in the export will be merged into the existing tenant.

-### Library Variable Sets
+### Library Variable Sets #{library-variable-sets}

 [Library variable sets](/docs/projects/variables/library-variable-sets.md) connected to the project will be exported, including all variables.